The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Overview

+Our results also show that the definition of \cls/ is robust to various modifications.
 The fact that our hardness result holds on domain $[0,1]^2$ implies that the $n$-dimensional variant of \cls/ is equal to the two-dimensional version, a fact that was not previously known.
-Furthermore, since our results hold even for the promise version of version of \gclo/, this implies that the definition of \cls/ is robust with respect to the removal of violations (promise-\cls/\,=\,\cls/).
+Furthermore, since our results hold even for the promise version of \gclo/, this implies that the definition of \cls/ is robust with respect to the removal of violations (promise-\cls/\,=\,\cls/).
 Finally, we also show that restricting the circuits to be linear arithmetic circuits (that compute piecewise-linear functions) does not yield a weaker class, i.e., 2D-Linear-\cls/\,=\,\cls/.
 This result is obtained by showing that linear circuits can be used to efficiently approximate any Lipschitz-continuous function with \emph{arbitrary precision} (\cref{sec:approx-linear-circuit}), which might be of independent interest.
 All the consequences for \cls/ are discussed in detail in \cref{sec:cls}.
+In that section, we also define a Gradient Descent problem where we do not have access to the gradient of the function (which might, in fact, not even be differentiable) and instead use ``finite differences'' to compute an approximate gradient.
+We show that this problem remains \ppadpls/-complete.